RafaDEV99/simple-example-webpage/README.md

 Thank you for looking at my project!

-# Cool things to do!
+# There are cool things to do!
-These are some cool features you can implement:
-1. You can change the CSS file!
-2. Add more images
-3. Also add functionality
-4. and more!